Novolin/Python-TDD-Interface/README.md

 - Data packet length needs some tweaking ( make sure each packet is 300ms?)
 - files need cleanup
 - harsh transitions between bits in 45.5 baud
+- If pydub isn't happy with ffmpeg/codec packs, it will throw errors on launch.
+Exports will still work.

 # Changelog:
 ## V0.03: